koelslaw/documentation/topics/rocknsm2-5-0_Pending/RHEL/README.md

 ## Pre-deployment on all machines

-- Even thought this is RHEL we are going to use the CENTOS iso to bootstrap our deployment.
-This is to ensure a stable deployment with no bleeding edge stuff that may be included if you clone the git repo.
+- Even though this is RHEL, we are going to use the CENTOS iso to bootstrap our deployment.
+This is to ensure a stable implementation with no bleeding edge stuff that may be included if you clone the git repo.

 - Download the latest 2.5.X iso if you haven't already downloaded it to the nuc.
-If you have already `scp` or `rsync` it over to the all the machinces that will be part of your sensor.
+If you have already `scp` or `rsync` it over to all the machines that will be part of your sensor.

 -  Mount it using
 ```